Growing pears in the home garden

 - Position the tree so that the graft union is 2 to 4 inches above the soil line.

-- The graft union is a swelling where the cultivar meets the rootstock.
+- The graft union is a swelling where the variety meets the rootstock.

-- If the graft union is placed close to or below the soil line, the cultivar will root, causing trees to grow to full size.
+- If the graft union is placed close to or below the soil line, the variety will root, causing trees to grow to full size.